 By the definition of $\Imp(\mat)$, it follows that $\mat^\Path \wpref_\Path \mat$.
 Because $\Path$ is blocking, there is an edge $\edg$ in $\Path$ that is also in $\Imp(\mat)$.
 Hence, both agents in $\edg$ strictly prefer $\mat^\Path $ to $\mat$.
 Therefore, $\Path$ is an agreeable blocking coalition and $\mat$ is not in the agreeable core.

-\textit{For the $(\Leftarrow)$ direction:} We prove the contrapositive; that is, if $\mat$ is not in the agreeable core then $\mat$ admits a blocking path.
+\textit{For the $(\Leftarrow)$ direction:} I prove the contrapositive; that is, if $\mat$ is not in the agreeable core then $\mat$ admits a blocking path.
 Let $\mat$ be not in the agreeable core.
-Then either $\mat$ is not individually rational, or there exists an agreeable blocking coalition $\Coal$ that blocks $\mat$ through $\mat '$.
-If $\mat$ is not individually rational, then by \cref{lem:2path} $\mat$ admits a blocking path.
-We consider the case when there exists an agreeable blocking coalition $\Coal$ that blocks $\mat$ through $\mat ' $.
+Then there exists an agreeable blocking coalition $\Coal$ that blocks $\mat$ through $\nat$.